 This course provides students with the understanding and fundamentals of industrial blueprint reading.
 Emphasis is placed on reading and interpreting lines, views, dimensions, weld joint configurations, and weld symbols.
 Upon completion, students should be able to interpret welding symbols and blueprints as they apply to welding and fabrication.
-This is a CORE course.
+CORE